yxjdarren/yxjdarren.github.io/index.md

 ## About Me

 I am a Ph.D. candidate in the Vision Group, Lab of Machine Learning and Data Mining, Tianjin University (TJU), advised by Prof. Pengfei Zhu.
-Prior to attending TJU, I obtained my B.S. and M.S. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.
+Prior to attending TJU, I obtained my B.Sc. degree and M.Sc. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.

 ## Research Interests